Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 The engagement goal objective allows Facebook to focus on generating as many engagements as it can within your budget.
-The types of Facebook engagements include, event responses, page likes and post engagements (comments, shares, reactions).
+The types of Facebook engagements include event responses, page likes and post interactions (comments, shares, reactions).

 Churches will choose this type of objective because they want to expand the reach of their organic Facebook posts.
 When people engage with your content on Facebook for the first time, they will begin to see more organic content from your church as they scroll their newsfeeds.